michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 Once your map is open, take some time familiarizing yourself with the display.
 Click through the tabs at the top to gain some familiarity with what each contains.
 When you are done playing, click back on the **Map** tab.

-<span style="color:blue">**Question 1:** What do each of these tools in the ribbon menu at the top of the page do?
-Label them below and then play around with them so that you feel confident with how they work.</span>
+> **❓ Question 1:** What do each of these tools in the ribbon menu at the top of the page do?
+Label them below and then play around with them so that you feel confident with how they work.

-> **Pro Tip:** A useful shortcut is that if you click `Shift` while having the explore tool selected, you can draw a box on the map to zoom to that extent.
+> **💡 Pro Tip:** A useful shortcut is that if you click `Shift` while having the explore tool selected, you can draw a box on the map to zoom to that extent.

 **Exploring Map Properties:**
 1. Check and uncheck layers in the **Contents** window and move layers around into different drawing orders.
 2. Right-click on **Map** in the Contents window and look at the map document's properties.

-<span style="color:blue">**Question 2:** What are the display units for the map?
+> **❓ Question 2:** What are the display units for the map?
 Find where these display on the map as you move your cursor around.
-What Coordinate System is the map currently in?</span>
+What Coordinate System is the map currently in?

 *(Do not change anything in map document properties and click cancel).*